KSkert/OntheFly/README.md

 > [!IMPORTANT]
 > **Project status: Beta.** APIs, UI flows, and file formats may change before v1.0.
 Expect rough edges and please report issues.
-OnTheFly now mirrors Lightning/Accelerate by exposing an `onthefly.Trainer`.
-Run your script exactly as you normally would (`python train.py`, a notebook cell, etc.); if the script instantiates a `Trainer`, the VS Code dashboard will attach automatically (it listens on `localhost:47621`) whenever a dashboard tab is open.
+Currently, using another trainer at the same time (such as Lightning AI) is not possible, but OnTheFly's endgoal is to support wrapping around other trainers to support a univeral training dashboard.
 ---

 ## When should you use OnTheFly?

 OnTheFly is aimed at people who:

-- train **PyTorch models** (classification, regression, etc.) and want more visibility than TensorBoard/print logs
+- train **PyTorch models** (classification, regression, etc.) and want more actionability than TensorBoard/print logs
 - are not currently using another trainer, such as Lightning, in your setup.
 - care about **bad slices / drift / outliers** and don't want to wait until the run is over to investigate
 - prefer a **local, offline** workflow inside VS Code rather than wiring up cloud dashboards